kishalaya1/DSA/README.md

 6. Get all substrings from a word
 7. Generate all factors of a number
 8. HCF(Highest common factor) of an array of numbers
+9. LCM(Least common multiple) of an array of numbers